On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: A framework for the fixed negation fragment of first-order theories

-Whereas the choice of $\domain$ and $F$ strongly depends on the FO theory at hand, we show that a significant portion of the work required to prove that $\mcD$ has the desired UXP signature can be treated in a general way, thanks to the notion of difference normal form.
-This ``automation'' can be seen as the core of our framework, which provides a minimal set of subproblems that are sufficient to conclude that $\mcD$ has a $(\dnf(\rho),\depth(\theta))$-UXP signature.
-Below, we divide those subproblems into two steps, one for Boolean connectives and one for quantification.
+To apply~\Cref{theorem:PuttingAllTogether}, one has to provide the required representation~$\rho$ and the reduction~$F$ from~\Cref{item:rep-rho,item:map-F}, and show that the structure $\mcD$ has the desired UXP signature.
+Whereas the choice of~$\rho$ and $F$ depends on the FO theory at hand, we show that a significant portion of the work required to prove that $\mcD$ has an UXP signature can be treated in a general way, thanks to the notion of difference normal form.
+This ``automation'' is the core of our framework, which provides a minimal set of subproblems that are sufficient to conclude that $\mcD$ has a $(\dnf(\rho),\depth(\theta))$-UXP signature.
+Below, we divide those subproblems into two requirements, one for Boolean connectives and one for quantification.
 One significant result in this context is that negation can be treated in a general way.
+As a running example, we sketch the instantiation of our framework on the fragment of Presburger arithmetic having one variable per inequality. \begin{restatable}[Boolean connectives]{step}{STEPONE} Establish the following properties: \begin{enumerate}[label=(F\arabic*)] \item The structure $(\domain,\land,\leq)$ has a $(\rho,\theta)$-UXP signature. \item The structure $(\un(\domain),\leq)$ has a $(\un(\rho),\len(\theta))$-UXP~signature. \end{enumerate} \end{restatable}